Tellusant/docs/work-notes/cobb-douglas-decomposition.md

 g_A = g_Y - \alpha g_K - (1-\alpha)g_L
 $$

-This is the standard TFP calculation already implemented in the model.
+This is the standard TFP calculation from economic theory already implemented in the model.

 ---